I caught myself doing it again today.

 The Memory System

-Every conversation gets logged as structured JSONL with full context.
+Every conversation gets logged to ~/.vesper/agents/main/logs/YYYY-MM-DD.jsonl.

 Here's the thing: she restarts every session.
 Fresh context window.
 Clean slate.